vanshikasingla220705/library-management-system-using-linked-lists-in-cpp/README.md

-This project is a Library Management System developed in C++ using linked lists to manage books and student data.
-It supports key operations such as issuing books to students, returning books, and maintaining a catalog of available books.
-The program allows users to add books to the library, issue them based on book ID, and track student details such as name, email, and borrowed books.
-The system dynamically updates the library inventory by removing issued books and re-adding returned ones, ensuring accurate record-keeping and easy access to student borrowing history.
+This C++ program simulates a student library management system, allowing users to issue and return books, and maintain records of students and their issued books.
+The program utilizes linked lists to manage data structures for books and students, providing an efficient way to track availability and student interactions with the library.
+Key features include:

+Book Issuance: Students can view available books and issue them by providing their details.
+Book Return: Students can return books, with the system updating the available books in the library.
+Student Records: The program keeps track of students who have borrowed books, displaying their details upon request.
+Dynamic Memory Management: Utilizes pointers and dynamic memory allocation to manage book and student records.
+This project is an excellent example of implementing data structures and object-oriented programming concepts in C++.